jesselpalmer/joyful-javascript/README.md

 ### Chaining Array Functions

 Now let's have some fun!
-We can combine our array functions in interesting ways.
-Let's try to chain together the `map()` and `reduce()` functions.
+We can combine our array methods in interesting ways.
+Let's try to chain together the `map()` and `reduce()` methods.

 ```javascript
 const carPrices = [30000, 50000, 25000, 75000];